ruanklein/synapseq/contrib/amplitude-sculpting/README.md

 - All core frequencies (delta, theta, alpha, beta/SMR, gamma) are **always present**
 - You adjust their _volume_ based on the phase you want to guide

-> The brain is not a single oscillator—it’s a harmonic field.
+> The brain is not a single oscillator, it’s a harmonic field.
 You should entrain it like one.

 ---

-### 🎚 2.
-Amplitude = Power = Mental State
+### 2. Amplitude = Power = Mental State

-What actually changes in the brain between wakefulness and sleep isn’t the _presence_ of delta or theta—it’s their **relative amplitude**.
+What actually changes in the brain between wakefulness and sleep isn’t the _presence_ of delta or theta, it’s their **relative amplitude**.

 For example: